 Here are the best TurboTax coupons & discounts available now:

 - $5.00 off the TurboTax Deluxe Online — Follow the link to apply the discount automatically to your order.
 Your choice of the regular or “live help” versions.
 Offer valid until 11:59 PM PST tonight (April 15, 2019).

 - 29% off the Quickbooks/TurboTax Self-Employed Bundle — If you already use Quickbooks to run your business accounting, or have though about using it, then this bundle offer is definitely worth taking a look at.
-It will be available all tax-season long through April 15, 2019.
+This is an ongoing promotion but only available to new customers.

 - TurboTax CD/Download Version — If you’re not interested in online version of TurboTax and prefer to download and install the software on your PC, then you’re best option to pick up a copy at Amazon.
 They have both the download version available (where you download the software after checkout) as well as the physical boxed version where they’ll send it to you in the mail.
 We can’t quote today’s sale price because Amazon’s sale prices tend to vary daily but all that we’ll say is that they are likely to have the best deals on these versions.

 - Military discount — All E1 through E5 ranking military personnel can qualify for free federal and state filing TurboTax Deluxe.
 If you need Premier, Self-Employed, or TurboTax Live federal products then a $5.00 off discount is offered.
 E6 and above ranking military personnel get a $5 off discount or more on all TurboTax federal products.